alexanderv-sifi/fetch-jira/PROJECT_DEVELOPMENT_PLAN.md

 ## 1. Code Restructuring and Modularization

+**Status Update:** ✅ **Confluence Module Completed** - The Confluence functionality has been successfully extracted into `confluence_client.py` as a standalone module with proper class structure and clean interfaces.

-The current `jira-fetcher.py` script, while functional and optimized for API efficiency, would benefit significantly from modularization to improve readability, maintainability, testability, and scalability.
+The current `jira-fetcher.py` script, while functional and optimized for API efficiency, is being modularized to improve readability, maintainability, testability, and scalability.

 **Proposed Module Structure:**